 We welcome applicants from biomechanics, computer science, robotics, neuroscience, physical therapy, occupational therapy, orthopedics, and other fields.
 We seek proposals from investigators with experience in the use of sensor or video technology who are conducting rehabilitation research in areas including but not limited to stroke, spinal cord injury, cerebral palsy, prosthetics, orthotics, robotics-assisted therapy, low-back pain, and osteoarthritis.

-DEADLINE FOR APPLICATIONS: 5pm local time, October 5, 2022
+DEADLINE FOR APPLICATIONS: 5pm local time, October 4, 2023

-WINNERS ANNOUNCED: January 2023
+WINNERS ANNOUNCED: January 2024

-FUNDING PERIOD: One year, beginning May 2023
+FUNDING PERIOD: One year, beginning summer 2024

 Eligibility Requirements